Review: Triple head-to-head: Ride 100% vs Poc Crave vs Oakley Flight Jacket

 The real pleasure of these Ride 100% S2 sunglasses is in the wearing - because you won't even know that you are.
 The lenses are so huge and visor-like that your vision is totally unhindered in all directions and the nose and temple rubber so adept at comfortably sticking to your face that you'll forget that you ever put them on.

 Which could present a bit of an issue if you're still wearing them in bed.
 Hopefully someone will have mentioned them by then.

 What is it about Poc that divides opinion so?
 This is a brand that puts the science into safety, that seems to conjure visions of a crash test dummy at the very mention of its name, while remaining inherently stylish and unmistakably Swedish.
 We haven't even touched on the retro sci-fi undertones.

 Poc had a solid base in ski and snowboard hardwear before widening its remit to encompass all 'gravity sports' and therefore cycling.
 It has worked with the various incarnations of Jonathan Vaughters' Slipstream - most recently known as Team EF Education First - since 2014.
 The distinctive helmets and eyewear have become an integral part of the team's identity and established Poc as a serious player in road cycling.

-These were developed specifically to complement the Tectal MTB helmets but work just as seamlessly with a Ventral or an Octal (Poc's two main road helmets) or any other helmet for that matter.
+The Poc Crave were developed specifically to complement the Tectal MTB helmets but work just as seamlessly with a Poc Ventral or a Poc Octal (Poc's two main road helmets) or any other helmet for that matter.